-Thanks for viewing.
-Zoom in for closer look, and comments are welcome.
-M 🙂
+Thanks for viewing, and comments are always welcome.
+M:-)

 Most of the country, and particularily cities like New York, continue in a state of shut-down due to the Covid-19 Pandemic.
 Today, a most welcome and meaningful show of support was heralded simultaneously by the Navy’s Blue Angels, and Air Force’s Thunderbirds, seen below flying from just south of the George Washington Bridge, to The Freedom Tower in lower Manhattan.